Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Introduction

+This work presents both qualitative and quantitative results regarding approximation of an infinite-horizon MFE by a finite-horizon MFE in the discrete-time setting.

-In Section \ref{sect:2}, we will review the MDP-type MFGs in the discrete-time setting introduced in \cite{SaBaRaSIAM}.
-Since we are interested in the interaction of MFE obtained in each of the finite-horizon, infinite-horizon non-stationary, and stationary settings, we provide a short description of each setting.
+\begin{enumerate} \item In Section \ref{sect:2}, we will review the discrete-time MFGs in the framework setting introduced in \cite{SaBaRaSIAM}.
+Since we are interested in the relations of MFE obtained in each of the finite-horizon, infinite-horizon non-stationary, and stationary settings, we provide a short description of each setting. \item In Section \ref{sect:fixpt}, we will present our quantitative approximation results.
+For this purpose, we will first study the fixed-point iteration for mean-field games under regularization in finite state and action spaces.
+We mainly base our analysis on the framework introduced in \cite{anahtarci2023q} by introducing a regularizer. {We further show that the contraction condition for infinite-horizon non-stationary MFGs over the space of bounded sequences coincides with that of stationary MFGs.
+To obtain these contraction conditions,} we analyze the fixed-point iteration by means of vector inequalities (Theorem \ref{thrm:f2}).
+It will be shown that the contraction condition in the finite-horizon setting is weaker than the one in infinite-horizon {stationary} setting \cite[Proposition 1]{anahtarci2023q} (Theorem \ref{prop:2} and Theorem \ref{thrm:a1}).

-In Section \ref{sect:fixpt}, we will study the fixed point iteration for mean-field games under regularization.
-We mainly base our analysis on the framework introduced in \cite{anahtarci2023q}.
-We analyze the fixed-point iteration by means of vector inequalities.
-This allows us to obtain a slightly relaxed contraction condition in the finite-horizon setting compared to the infinite-horizon setting, explicitly compare our findings and techniques.
-We expect our techniques to be applicable in several other settings as well, such as the Boltzmann setting introduced in \cite{cui2021approximately}.
+We expect our techniques to be applicable to several other settings as well, such as the Boltzmann setting introduced in \cite{cui2021approximately}, and the nonregularized convex setting studied in \cite{anahtarci2020value}.
 We also believe that our techniques can yield sharper convergence-rate guarantees for algorithms on finite-horizon MFGs.
-Finally, under assumptions stronger than contractivity, we establish error bounds between finite-horizon and infinite-horizon MFE.
-These bounds, in turn, allow us to derive a new uniqueness result for infinite-horizon non-stationary MFE.